VOLVO for sale

 Who owns Volvo?

-In 1999, Volvo Cars separated from the rest of the company (which manufactured heavy goods vehicles, marine engines and construction equipment) and came under the control of Ford.
+In 1999, Volvo Cars was spun off from the rest of the company (which included truck manufacturing, marine engines, and construction materials) and came under Ford’s control.
 Ford sold Volvo to the Chinese group Geely in 2010.

 What should you check before buying a classic Volvo?

-Although renowned for their reliability in the vast majority of cases, older Volvo models do have two enemies: corrosion and poor maintenance, as is often the case with brands known for their robustness.
-It is therefore advisable to check certain points before making a purchase.
+While vintage Volvos are renowned for their reliability in the vast majority of cases, they do have two main enemies: corrosion and inadequate maintenance—a common issue with brands known for their durability.
+It is therefore important to check certain points before making a purchase.

-- Vehicle history: check that the service log has been duly completed and that all work has been carried out by competent workshops or within the manufacturer's network.
-Ideally, you should have a documented history dating back to when the vehicle left the factory.
+- Vehicle history: Verify that the maintenance log has been properly completed and that all repairs were performed by qualified workshops or within the manufacturer’s network.
+Ideally, you should have a documented history dating back to when the car left the factory.

-- General condition and specific inspections: a thorough inspection by a specialist may be necessary.
-For models prior to 1980, the first point of concern is possible corrosion of the bodywork and certain structural elements.
+- Overall condition and specific inspections: A thorough inspection by a specialist may be necessary.
+For models manufactured before 1980, the primary concern is potential corrosion of the bodywork and certain structural components.

-- Maintenance and repair costs: in most cases, routine maintenance is not expensive for these cars.
-However, a complete mechanical overhaul can be costly, but this is rare given the mechanical robustness of most models.
-Be careful, however, with more recent, technically more complex models (such as the 850 R), which may incur very high repair costs if they have been neglected by previous owners.
+- Maintenance and repair costs: In most cases, routine maintenance is not expensive for these cars.
+A complete mechanical overhaul can, however, be costly, though such a scenario is rare given the mechanical robustness of most models.
+Be cautious, however, with newer models that are more technically complex (such as the 850 R), as they may incur very high repair costs if maintenance has been neglected by previous owners.

-- Reliability and risk factors: there are no particular warning signs for most older Volvos, with the exception of models with original Volkswagen diesel engines, which are fragile in some respects and require special attention.
-Also check that the cooling system is in good condition, particularly on the 260, 760 and 780 models with PRV V6 engines.
+- Reliability and Potential Issues: There are no specific red flags for most older Volvos, with the exception of models equipped with Volkswagen-sourced diesel engines, which are somewhat fragile in certain respects and require special attention.
+Also ensure the cooling system is in good condition, particularly on the 260, 760, and 780 models with PRV V6 engines.